hdehart/Bioinformatic_workshops/whodunit_workshop/README.md

 ![alt text](whodunit_workshop_data/theory.PNG)
 *DNA is transcribed into RNA, which is then translated into amino acids.
 These amino acids are strung together into polypeptide chains.*

+Now that we have determined what format our sequences are, how can we determine the names?
 Each sequence starts with a title to separate it from others in the same file:

 \>**AY156858.1**\_*Vic01*